On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 The non-controlling interests mainly relates to our business in China, Laos and Malaysia where we don’t have 100% control of the businesses.
 Until July 2024, there was also non-controlling interests in the UK.

-That relates to entities where we don’t have control and are mainly related to businesses in Portugal, Nepal, Myanmar and Carlsberg Byen.
+That relates to entities where we don’t have control and are mainly related to businesses in Portugal, Myanmar and Carlsberg Byen in Copenhagen.

 We announced the sale of the Russian business on 3 December 2024: Carlsberg Group divests shares in Baltika Breweries.